Patellogastropoda: Description

 Patellogastropoda have flattened, cone-shaped shells, and the majority of species are commonly found adhering strongly to rocks or other hard substrates.
 Many limpet shells are covered in microscopic growths of green marine algae, which can make them even harder to see, as they can closely resemble the rock surface itself.

 The substance making up the teeth in the radula of limpets is among the strongest biological materials known, with a tensile strength about five times stronger than that of spider silk.
 The teeth are composed of goethite, an iron-based mineral, woven in a particular way into grouped 1μ thick bundles.

-Many limpets create a home "scar" on the rock to which they always return between tides, the scar becoming a perfect fit even for the always growing cone-shaped shell and providing excellent protection from predators as well as helping to prevent dehydration, though dehydration remains one of the greatest risks to which these molluscs are exposed and may be why they only survive in temperate waters, not tropical ones where they simply become too hot during low tides.
+Many limpets create a home "scar" on the rock to which they always return between tides, the scar provides excellent protection from predators as well as helping to prevent dehydration during low tides.
 They adhere to the substratum via the adhesion/ suction of the stiffened foot against the rock surface to which it bonds each time with a layer of pedal mucus.

 The majority of limpet species have shells that are less than 3 in (8 cm) in maximum length and many are much smaller.
+On the other side, the deep-sea species Bathylepeta wadatsumi described in 2025 reached 40.5 mm in shell length.